Step-Tagging: Toward controlling the generation of Language Reasoning Models through step monitoring: Step-Tagging module

 \textbf{Early-stopping criteria.} In the following section, we see that LRMs tend to generate the answer early in the output sequence, with step-types following an ordered pattern.
 Based on this observation, the central challenge that we address is to determine when to stop the generation of LRMs based on step tags, creating an interpretable stopping criterion.
 Assuming that our Step-Tagging framework can effectively monitor the steps (Equation \ref{eq:step_tagging}), we can define a constraint on the frequency of a given step type.
 Each constraint operates online, over a running sequence of reasoning steps $S_{\text{running}} = \{s_1, \dots, s_j\}$, where each step $s_i$ is associated with a tag $\tau_i \in \mathcal{T}$.
 We define the constraint $c_{\tau^*}$ as: where $c_{\tau^*}(S_{\text{running}}, \delta)$ is the constraint on the tag type $\tau^*$ over the step-sequence $S_{\text{running}}$ being generated, given the threshold $\delta$. $f_{\text{freq}}(S_{\text{running}}, \tau^*)$ is the occurrence of the type-step $\tau^*$ over the running sequence $S_{\text{running}}$.
 While the constraint $c_{\tau^*}$ is satisfied, the generation continues.
-If the constraint is violated, the generation stops (see Appendix \ref{sec:appendix-es_algorithm} for more implementation details).
+If the constraint is violated, the generation stops (see Algorithm \ref{alg:st_es_algorithm} in Appendix \ref{sec:appendix-es_algorithm} for more implementation details).

-To facilitate the evaluation of early-exit answers, we prompted the models right after the last step being generated, and allowed an additional budget of $100$ tokens.
-We used the following prompt: \emph{``\texttt{\textbackslash n\textbackslash n} I am confident in my answer.
-Here is the final answer.\texttt{\textbackslash n\textbackslash n} **Final Answer**''}.
-We borrowed this approach from \citet{muennighoff2025s1simpletesttimescaling}, who showed that this intervention helped the model to provide explicitly its current best answer - thereby facilitating evaluation.
+To facilitate the evaluation of early-exit answers, we prompted the models right after early-stopping, and allowed an additional budget of $100$ tokens.
+We borrowed this approach from \citet{muennighoff2025s1simpletesttimescaling}, who showed that this intervention helped the model to provide its current best answer.